 Temperatures failing to reach 60° are not what I expected at the NAHB Spring Board meetings in Washington during the first week in June.
 With the committee meeting rooms being kept at the same temperature, we all stayed awake!
-As usual, I concentrated on the meetings of the NAHB Remodelers subcommittees; and, as usual, picked up useful pieces of information.
+I concentrated on the meetings of the NAHB Remodelers subcommittees; and, as usual, picked up useful pieces of information.

 Consumers Value Green

 The first was a report given by John Ritterpusch of the NAHB Green Remodeling committee describing a consumer survey they just completed.
 In this survey they tried to determine what characteristics of “green” do consumers value and to which terms they best relate.
 The following 3 benefits of green came out on top, in this order:

 Comparing common terms used to describe benefits or characteristics of a green home can provide guidance for contractors as they talk with their clients and can help in marketing materials.

 - “High quality construction” is preferable to “advanced construction.”